smd89xx/project-daisy-pc/README.md

 ---

-<sup>1</sup>Better build instructions will come in the future.
+<sup>1</sup>Better build instructions may come in the future.
 Hope this is good enough in the meantime.